It's 800-941-Sean, if you want to be a part of the program.

 Well, the numbers aren't quite as bad.

-But then but they're nineteen to one in DC.
+But they're 19 to 1 in D.C.

-I mean, the idea that that this could in any way lead to a fair trial is an absurdity.
+I mean, the idea that this could in any way lead to a fair trial is an absurdity.

 It's one more example of how corrupt the system is and how sick the system has become.

-Uh he's looking into things that are wide and deep.
+He's looking into things that are wide and deep.

-He finally got a hold of what, a hundred and seventy SARS reports, suspicious activity reports, uh nine Biden family members beneficiaries of monies transferred to them through what he is calling show corporations, that in other words, not real businesses, but but companies that were designed just to accept money to transfer around so that it looks like uh you you're kind of washing the money clean and nobody knows where really originated from.
+In other words, not real businesses, but companies that were designed just to accept money to transfer around so that it looks like you're kind of washing the money clean and nobody knows where it really originated from.

-That's where his investigation's going.
+That's where his investigation is going.

 Well, yeah, I think this is an effort by the Justice Department to pretend to be doing something.